-- Enhancing biosecurity.
+- 1. Enhancing biosecurity.

-- Managing exposure to chemicals.
+- 2. Managing exposure to chemicals.

-- Minimising waste.
+- 3. Minimizing waste.

-- Mitigating and adapting to climate change.
+- 4. Mitigating and adapting to climate change.

-- Enhancing beauty, heritage, and engagement with the natural environment.
+- 5. Enhancing beauty, heritage, and engagement with the natural environment.

-- Using resources from nature more sustainably and efficiently.
+- 6. Using resources from nature more sustainably and efficiently.

-- Reducing the risks of harm from environmental hazards.
+- 7. Reducing the risks of harm from environmental hazards.

-- Thriving plants and wildlife.
+- 8. Thriving plants and wildlife.

-- Clean and plentiful water.
+- 9. Clean and plentiful water.

-- Clean air.
+- 10. Clean air.

-The City of Nature Plan will recognise and work across all 10 themes where applicable, but will have a particular focus on 6:
+The City of Nature Plan will recognize and work across all 10 themes where applicable, but will have a particular focus on six of these: